KariMercury/kari-mercury-hub/README.md

 Serving as the root system of the Mercy ecosystem.
 Where every sub branch orginiates and expands into a living interactive network.

+Kinetech’s Mind Body App is a logical depiction of my imagined systems.
+Creating solutions that utilize the sciences of the universe.